 Surveillance of health care-associated infections is undertaken, and results shared with all staff.
 Follow-up action is taken as and when required.
-An infection outbreak of COVID-19 in December 2022 was managed according to Manatū Hauora (Ministry of Health) guidelines.
+Infection outbreaks of COVID-19 in May, August, and September 2023 were managed according to Manatū Hauora (Ministry of Health) guidelines.